TusharJade/mark7-dog-translator/README.md

 # mark7-dog-translator
- This is translator which converts a normal text into Dogs language
+ This is translator which converts a normal text into Doggys language.